esper-io/dev-docs/docs/home/console.md

 ### Edit Template

-To edit any template, click on the `Edit Template` option.
+To edit any template, click **Edit Template**.
 Policy, Apps, Branding, Settings, Group and Add devices options can be updated as required.
-To save the changes, click on the `Update` button on the Preview page.
+To save the changes, click on the **Update** button on the Preview page.

 ### Add Devices (IMEI Provisioning)